 affordability, and success for all students and their families.
 It focuses on ensuring high school students feel prepared and ready to succeed in

 college.
 Open to all students who enroll full time at El Camino College immediately after graduating

-El Camino has created the Warrior Emergency Grant to support students who may need additional financial support due to an emergency.
+El Camino has created the SEA Warrior Emergency Grant to support students who may need additional financial support due to an emergency.
 The Warrior Emergency Grant committee determines eligibility and notifies applicants of its decision within 14 business days.
 The maximum award amount will be determined as requests for assistance continue to be accepted.

 Designed for undergraduate students, Federal Pell Grants are based on your financial need, the cost of attendance at your school, and more.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a grant that is awarded to an undergraduate student who demonstrates exceptional financial need to help pay for their education.
 Awards can range from $100–$4000 and do not need to be repaid.

 The Federal Work Study Program (FWS) gives eligible students the opportunity to work on or off campus and earn money to supplement expenses not covered by grants or loans.
 To apply and participate in the FWS program, you must enroll at least half time (six units) during the fall and spring semesters.

 A Federal Direct Student Loan is financial aid that must be paid back with interest.
 El Camino participates in the Federal Direct Loan Program, offering low-interest education loans for students to help pay for college costs.
 There is no credit check or cosigner required to qualify.